 One of the objects of the 3RproMar, project which IKHAPP will be centrally involved in, aims to ensure that representatives of the three ASEAN working groups have a better understanding of approaches to reducing land-based sources of marine litter.
 This objective is in line with the ASEAN Framework of Action (Framework II: Research, Innovation and Capacity Building) and responds directly to one of the 14 actions in the ASEAN Regional Action Plan, i.e., Action 8 aiming to strengthen existing regional knowledge networks on marine plastics and to make policy-relevant information on marine litter prevention more readily available to the region’s policymakers.

-IKHAPP will work closely with GIZ, the ASEAN secretariat and three partners with complementary expertise and focus areas, namely the Regional Knowledge Centre for Marine Plastic Debris, Regional Resource Centre for Asia and the Pacific (RRC.AP) and the kNOwWaste Knowledge Platform.
+IKHAPP will work closely with GIZ, the ASEAN secretariat and two partners with complementary expertise and focus areas, namely the Regional Knowledge Centre for Marine Plastic Debris, Regional Resource Centre for Asia and the Pacific (RRC.AP) and the kNOwWaste Knowledge Platform.
 By forming a partnership, coordinating their ongoing activities, and collaborating on new initiatives, these organisations are expected to be more successful in meeting their objectives and be able to serve the ASEAN policy community more effectively.